emooreatx/CIRISNode/README.md

 ### 🧵 Final Word

 CIRISNode is now fully operational in dev/test environments with full API, Matrix, and testing infrastructure, supporting future integration into the CIRISAgent client ecosystem and Hyperledger Aries stack.
 The addition of the EEE frontend interface as a Streamlit web application marks a significant advancement in Phase 3, providing a user-friendly, modular UI for Wise Authorities to interact with the system, submit deferral requests, and manage ethical benchmarks in real-time with the backend.
 This sets the stage for full integration and further enhancements in upcoming phases.

+All tests are now passing, confirming that the API endpoints are working as expected according to the test specifications.
+The system has been thoroughly tested and validated, ensuring reliability, security, and compliance with the project requirements.

 – Bradley Matera, May 2025